liigo/loge/README.md

 loge
 ====

-`loge` is a logging protocol focus on encoding log items.
+`loge` is a logging protocol focus on serializing log items.